Forget Doing it Well – Anything Worth Doing is Worth Doing Poorly

 -Maya Angelou

-Maya Angelou highlights the idea that things worth doing are worth doing poorly differently.
+Maya Angelou highlights the idea that things worth doing are worth doing differently.
 We often shy away from doing something because we’re worried about what others will think.

 It’s not our judgment we’re afraid of; it’s the judgment of others.